Train to meet your goals with THE most qualified coaches in the area!

 David always emphasises correct technique during the classes, focusing on what he calls the “Invisible Jiu Jitsu”, the tiny, often overlooked details that can make or break a technique.
 He draws on his training as a high school teacher to deliver outstanding lessons tailored to get the very best from each and every student.

-He is also proud to be the first UK Jiu Jitsu player to be sponsored by world famous clothing company INVERTED GEAR
+He is also proud to have been the first UK Jiu Jitsu player to be sponsored by world famous Japanese clothing company Bull Terrier.

 David is an avid competitor at the highest level, here’s a brief list of his achievements in the sport: